clojure-finance/clojure-heap/README.md

-#### `pop`
+#### `poll`

 Delete and return the top value of the heap.
 If it is a min heap, return the smallest value; otherwise return the largest value.
-O(nlogn) n = size of the heap
+O(logn), n = size of the heap

 | Argument | Type           | Function      | Remarks |
 | -------- | -------------- | ------------- | ------- |